 In the border crossing chaos, we’d lost our friend Matt, and were worried we might not see him again.
 Luckily, we managed to delay getting on our next bus until he arrived at the café, and then off we went again, this time squished into a minibus with our luggage piled up dangerously close to falling on someone’s head.

-The second – and worst – part of the journey had begun, and here I was thinking it wasn’t too bad.
-That was until we reached the outside of Bangkok’s international airport, where traffic was gridlocked for the 20 miles into the city for the next TWO HOURS.
+The second – and worst – part of the journey had begun, and I thought quietly to myself that maybe I shouldn’t have felt so relieved that it hadn’t been so bad.
+But then, just as we were almost in Bangkok, it got worse – we reached the outside of Bangkok’s international airport, where traffic was gridlocked.

-Thankfully when we DID arrive, we had a two minute walk to our hostel, two blocks away from Khao San Road.
+Thankfully when we DID arrive, we only had a two minute walk to our hostel, two blocks away from the backpacker famous Khao San Road.
 It was 8pm and we were totally exhausted after the mega 11 hour journey (which is supposed to take 6, like it ever does!), but we managed to pull ourselves together for a little meal out with Matt.

 The next day, we walked to the Grand Palace, and shocked by the price (500 baht! £10!!) we begrudgingly paid and in we went.
 And there were bus loads of Chinese tourists EVERYWHERE.

-Like seriously.
+Like, seriously.
 This was the first time in Asia that I’d felt overwhelmed by people.
-Entire groups of 50 women brandishing umbrellas in your face, tour guides waving flags and five tour groups crossing each other’s paths.
+Entire groups of 50 women brandishing umbrellas in your face, tour guides waving flags and five tour groups crossing each other’s paths; THE LOT.
 It was chaos.